pyblosxom/pyblosxom/docs/dev_architecture.rst

 About callbacks
 ===============

-Callbacks allow plugins to override behavior in PyBlosxom or provide additional behavior.
+Callbacks allow plugins to override behavior in Pyblosxom or provide additional behavior.
 The callback mechanism actually encompasses a series of different functions.
 Callbacks can act as handlers, as notifiers, and also as modifiers.